EU sees progress on UN airline emissions deal

-The governing council of the U.N.’s International Civil Aviation Organization (ICAO), based in Montreal, discussed on Friday how it could deliver a global approach to tackling airline emissions.
+The governing council of the U.N.’s International Civil Aviation Organization ICAO.L, based in Montreal, discussed on Friday how it could deliver a global approach to tackling airline emissions.

 The European Commission, the EU’s executive, has said that a concrete global framework from ICAO would be a justification for changing its law.